How to use WhatsApp Pay for sending and receiving money

-But what seemed like smooth sailing soon came to a sudden halt as the company engaged in a lengthy regulatory battle, which stretched for two years.
+But what seemed like smooth sailing soon came to a sudden halt as the company engaged in a lengthy regulatory battle, which stretched on for two years.
 One of the demands put forward by regulators was compliance with Reserve Bank of India’s data storage guidelines, which mandates all Payments Service Providers (PSP) to store financial data of users within Indian territory.

 RBI asked NPCI to hold the full-scale rollout of WhatsApp Pay until the company fulfilled these requirements.
 WhatsApp initially resisted the compliance but realizing there was no way around it, the company agreed to abide by the data localization requirements needed to receive a green light for the rollout.

 WhatsApp appointed Deloitte, a third-party CERT-In auditor, to audit its compliance, which submitted its report to NPCI on May 29th, 2020, citing WhatsApp to be fully compliant with RBI’s data localization norms.